Graph Learning: Distributed Graph Learning

 The primary graph learning techniques focus on static graphs where the structure and node features remain constant over time.
 General graph learning methods, such as matrix factorization~\citep{goyal2018graph_classicalGraphLearningSurvey}, are often used for node embedding and link prediction, but traditional matrix factorization techniques may struggle with evolving graph structures.
 It is also similar to random walk-based methods such as DeepWalk~\citep{perozzi2014deepwalk} and Node2Vec~\citep{grover2016node2vec}, which capture global and local connectivity within static graphs.
 GNNs, such as GAT~\citep{velickovic2018graph} and GCN~\citep{KipfW17gcn}, were also initially proposed to model static graphs.
 These approaches have demonstrated significant success in many real-world downstream tasks, such as node classification, link prediction, and community detection, by effectively mining information from static graphs.

 Despite their effectiveness, typical graph learning methods face challenges when applied to dynamic or evolving graphs.
 Static models assume that the graph structure and node features do not change over time, which is often unrealistic in real-world scenarios where graph structures continuously evolve~\citep{barros2021survey_dynamicgraphsurvey, gravina2024deep_dynamicgraphSurveyBenchmark, febrinanto2023graph_GLL,zheng2025survey}.
+Such phenomena are common across many domains, prompting researchers to propose a variety of datasets and benchmarks for further investigation.

 Temporal graph learning aims to capture dynamic interactions and evolving features in graphs, which are important for many real-world tasks, such as real-time recommendation systems~\citep{sharma2024survey_graphRecommenderSystem}, human mobility~\citep{kong2022exploring_transportation,10992276}, epidemic modeling~\citep{yu2022pandora_graphEpidemic}, anomaly detection~\citep{RenEAGLE2023, RenGL4AA2023,shehzad2025dynamic}, and others~\citep{xia2021graph_GLsurvey}.
 By adapting to the temporal aspects of graph structures, graph learning models can perform more accurate predictions and provide more robust solutions for broader tasks.